Aergwyn/XayahBot/README.md

 - Riot Games API
 - Champion.GG API

-I try to write as much as possible myself to learn and try different approaches.
-I welcome any feedback (see [Contact](XayahBot#contact)).

 # Commands
-Commands can be triggered by mentioning `Xayah Bot` first before using the command syntax.
+Commands can be triggered by mentioning `Xayah Bot` before using the command syntax except direct messages which don't need that.
-Exception to this are direct messages where it's not necessary to mention at all.

 Here are some additional points about how `Xayah Bot` works:
-- The title and description of commands will differ between here and responses from `Xayah Bot`.
-Responses in Discord are meant to be "in character".
+- The title and description of commands of this documentation will differ to the ones provided in the help of `Xayah Bot`.
+Responses in Discord are meant to be "in character" and thus differently phrased.
-- If a command is replied per direct message (to not clutter chats) the triggering message will receive a reaction to imply it was handled.
+- If a command is replied to per direct message (to not clutter chats) the triggering message will receive a reaction to imply it was handled.
 This prevents users from assuming the Bot stopped working because they can't see a response.
-If the reaction is missing and the user did not receive a response please panic and [contact](XayahBot#contact) me.
+If the reaction is missing and the user did not receive a response please panic and contact me.
-- `Xayah Bot` has two "modes".
-If the response is an embed it's "work" and if the response is usual text it's "casual".
-This is a detail to differentiate between commands with replies that had consequences and those that are just banter (e.g. 8ball).

-__Command List__
-- Help
-- 8ball
-- Remind me
-- Incidents
-- Champ
 - [ ] TODO: Champion.GG commands

 ### Help
 **Description:**
-The help displays a message with a short overview what categories exist, how to access them, how to use the help and contact data.
-The response will be found in a direct message to no clutter chat.
+The help displays a message with a short overview of existing categories, how to access them and contact data.

 **Usage:**
 The keyword to this command is `help` followed by an optional page number.